-United Nations Day Celebration 2013
+United Nations Day Celebration 2014

 The UALR International Simulations Association invites local high schools to come celebrate United Nations Day annually on the UALR campus.
 This year’s U.N.
-Day celebration will take place on Friday, October 25.
+Day celebration will take place on Friday, October 24.
 U.N.
 Day at UALR promises a day of fun and interactive learning for students.
 Events include mock United Nations sessions where students pretend to be actual U.N. ambassadors representing various countries, an essay contest, a presentation on a current event, and an international trivia contest.

 Schedule of Events

-8:30 AM – 9:30 AM: Registration
+9:00 AM – 9:30 AM: Registration

-9:30 AM – 9:45 AM: Opening Statements
+9:30 AM – 9:40 AM: Opening Statements

-9:45 AM – 11:30 AM: Mock U.N. session
+9:40 AM – 11:30 AM: Mock U.N. session

-11:30 AM – 12:30 PM: Lunch
+11:30 AM – 12:15 PM: Lunch

-12:30 PM – 1:00 PM: International Issues Trivia Challenge
+12:15 PM – 1:00 PM: International Issues Trivia Challenge

-1:00 PM – 2:00 PM: Keynote Address and essay award presentation
+1:00 PM – 1:30 PM: Keynote Address

 Essays must be 1,000 words long and turned in during registration.
-Prize will be awarded during after the keynote address.
+Prize will be awarded after the keynote address.

 Students will be randomly given a country to represent in a mock U.N. committee session.
 In this session, students will choose which topic to debate from the following:

-History of United Nations Day:
+History of United Nations Day

-In 1947, the United Nations General Assembly declared 24 October, the anniversary of the Charter of the United Nations, “Shall henceforth be officially called ‘United Nations Day’ and shall be devoted to making known to the peoples of the world the aims and achievements of the United Nations and to gaining their support for” its work.
-In 1971 the United Nations General Assembly adopted a further resolution (United Nations Resolution 2782) declaring that United Nations Day shall be an international holiday and recommended that it should be observed as a public holiday by all United Nations member states.
-United Nations Day is devoted to making known to peoples of the world the aims and achievements of the United Nations Organization.
-United Nations Day has been recognized annually each year since 1947 via a presidential proclamation.
+In 1947, the United Nations General Assembly declared that the 24th of October, the anniversary of the Charter of the United Nations, “Shall henceforth be officially called ‘United Nations Day’ and shall be devoted to making known to the peoples of the world the aims and achievements of the United Nations…” (A/RES/168(II)).
+In 1971 the United Nations General Assembly adopted a further resolution (A/RES/2782(XXVI)) declaring that United Nations Day “…shall be an international holiday and recommends that it should be observed as a public holiday by all States Members of the United Nations.”
+In the U.S., United Nations Day has been recognized annually each year since 1947 via a presidential proclamation.
 The most recent of such may be found here.

 What is the International Simulations Association?